Amin-Shams/Amin-Shams/README.md

 ### Hi there 👋

-I'm a passionate undergraduate student who loves coding and exploring new technologies.
+I'm Mohammadamin Shams, a passionate undergraduate student who loves coding and exploring new technologies.
 I'm familiar with JavaScript, CSS, HTML, C++, C, and Python and I'm always eager to learn more.

 ## Projects